MTG/freesound/_docs/api/source/resources.rst

-preview-lq-ogg        URI               The URI for retrieving a low quality (~80kbps) ogg of the sound. serve                 URI               The URI for retrieving the original sound. similarity            URI               URI pointing to the similarity resource (to get a list of similar sounds). type                  string            The type of sound (wav, aif, mp3, etc.). duration              number            The duration of the sound in seconds. samplerate            number            The samplerate of the sound. bitdepth              number            The bit depth of the sound.
+preview-lq-ogg        URI               The URI for retrieving a low quality (~80kbps) ogg of the sound. serve                 URI               The URI for retrieving the original sound. similarity            URI               URI pointing to the similarity resource (to get a list of similar sounds). type                  string            The type of sound (wav, aif, aiff, mp3, etc.). duration              number            The duration of the sound in seconds. samplerate            number            The samplerate of the sound. bitdepth              number            The bit depth of the sound.